 10:30 am – Healing Prayers and Service with Terry Childers and Fr.
 Robert Childers (Facebook)

 Healing prayer intercessors – parishioners who usually attend our Tuesday Healing Prayers and Eucharist service, and who were offering healing prayers at the 8:00 & 10:30 am services this Lent – will continue to meet using phone and internet technology.
-Part of their weekly practice is to pray for parishioners on our prayer list (click here for the prayer list), for each other, and for other prayer requests they’ve received.
-If you have a prayer request or would like to add yourself or a loved one to our prayer list, please email me and I will share these with our healing prayers intercessors.
+Part of their weekly practice is to pray for parishioners on our prayer list, for each other, and for other prayer requests they’ve received.
+If you have a prayer request or would like to add yourself or a loved one to our prayer list, please email Sandra and I will share these with our healing prayers intercessors.

 - 5:30 pm – Meditation with Fr.
 Robert (Live)